Psy-Fer/interARTIC/docs/installation.md

 # Terminal types: macos, xterm, konsole
 ```

+### Manual setup

-If your terminal is not listed, enter the following commands:
+If your terminal is not listed, or if you would like to run more than one job at a time, enter the following commands:

 ```
-bash redis-server
+bash redis-server &
 conda activate artic-ncov2019; celery worker -A main.celery --loglevel=info
 python3 main.py
 ```